 - I’ve spent over 4 years across 25+ countries and speak pretty solid Spanish

-- I grew up in Milwaukee, Wisconsin, though now consider Portland, Oregon home, where I live with my partner, her sister, a dear friend, and two dogs
+- I grew up in Milwaukee, Wisconsin, though now consider Portland, Oregon home, where I live family-style with my partner, her sister, a dear friend, and our two dogs

 My journey started in 2004, when I couldn’t focus due to intense ADHD, was constantly slipping in and out of apathy & depression, had little-to-no somatic or emotional awareness, was completely overrun by a sense of I’m-not-enough and I-don’t-matter (aka shame), and engaged in a number of really destructive habits, like excessive drinking and rampant passive-aggression.

 Eventually, something in me started calling for a change, and I had my first big shift by way of reading the Dalai Lama’s book, “The Art of Happiness.”
 It offered me a view of life that completely changed what I understood as a life well-lived.
 Over the next several years, while completing a degree in Western Psychology, I spent my free time diving into Eastern Wisdom traditions.

 In 2009, at the end of a year of social justice work in Southern Mexico, I did a one-month yoga intensive, and near the end, I had a split-second insight that forever changed the course of my life (quite literally).
 Like any true realization, it feels impossible to put it into words, but on a very deep level of heart & mind, I realized that I am not my thoughts, feelings, emotions, sensations, beliefs, roles, impulses or anything else I can put a word to – similarly, past and future are not “real” entities to worry about, but rather useful orienting concepts that occur in the present.
 To put it more simply, I learned the secret to peace in a way that’s never left me.

 From there, like a snake entering a bamboo tube, there was no looking back, and in 2012 I sold all my possessions, freed myself of any obligation, and set out on an indefinite spiritual journey.